mediamonks/muban/docs/dist-implementation-guide.md

 #### Data

-As mentioned above, to fill the html content with data we make mock json files.
+As mentioned above, to fill the html content with data we make mock yaml files.
 These contain the blocks we want to include in a page, and the data each block should display.
-Each `.json` file corresponds to a single page.
-Some pages have multiple json files, to show different variations, e.g. a carousel with 1 or 5 items, a search page with or without results.
+Each `.yaml` file corresponds to a single page.
+Some pages have multiple yaml files, to show different variations, e.g. a carousel with 1 or 5 items, a search page with or without results.

-To make the integration easier, it is a good practice to keep the structure in the json files similar to the modals that are used on the server to render the actual dynamic pages.
+To make the integration easier, it is a good practice to keep the structure in the yaml files similar to the modals that are used on the server to render the actual dynamic pages.
 The more similar the models are, the less manual conversion has to be done.